sjhloco/ip_auto_lab/build_fabric/README.md

 ```

 The following base configuration needs to be manually added on all the devices.\
-Features *nxapi* and *scp-server* are required for NAPALM config_replace and nxapi vrf would break the NAPALM session so is done beforehand.
+Features *nxapi* and *scp-server* are required for NAPALM config_replace so are needed done beforehand.
-Image validation can take overa while on vNXOS so is best to do beforehand.
+Image validation can take a while on vNXOS so it is also best to do beforehand.

 ```bash
 interface mgmt0